ravendb/docs/docs/consumer/basic-operations/saving-new-document.markdown

         }
       }
     ]
+{CODE-END/}

-Two things of note at this point:
+Two things to note at this point:

 * We left the "Id" property of BlogPost blank, and it is this property that will be used as the "primary key" for this document.
 RavenDB generated an id for us, "blogs/1", based on the default convention.